-There are also employee eligibility requirements to consider for employer contributions, whether matching or nonelective.
-When it comes to employer contributions, there are a few types of eligibility requirements:
+There are also employee eligibility requirements to consider for employer contributions, whether matching or nonelective:

 401(k) Eligibility Exclusions

-Though 401(k) eligibility requirements put a lot of restrictions on who can be kept out of the plan (or for how long), there are several categories of employees that may be (and often are) outright excluded from participation.
+Though 401(k) plan eligibility requirements restrict who employers may exclude from the plan (or for how long), there are several categories of employees that may be (and often are) outright excluded from participation.
 These may include:

 - Nonresident foreign employees

-As we mentioned, a major part of the 401(k) eligibility workload is managing employee eligibility notifications (in addition to the regular annual or plan change notices).
-These notices, like most things involved with the operation of a 401(k), are many and tedious*:
+A major part of the 401(k) eligibility workload is managing employee eligibility notifications (in addition to the regular annual or plan change notices).

 *exactly how tedious this is, depends, among other things, on your entry dates.

 In addition to sending these notifications prior to an employee’s eligibility into the plan, many of these notices must also be delivered annually, 30 days before the beginning of the new plan year.